Disease Guide ·Urinary Tract Infection (UTI) ·2026

 11Does pet insurance cover UTI treatment in dogs?

-Most pet insurance policies cover UTI diagnosis and treatment as a standard illness — no special exclusions or extended waiting periods like with orthopedic conditions.
-The standard 14-day illness waiting period applies.
-However, if your dog had a UTI before enrollment, future UTIs may be classified as pre-existing.
-For recurring UTIs, some insurers cap coverage or classify it as chronic.
-Read the fine print on chronic condition limits.
+Most policies cover UTI as standard illness - no special exclusions.
+The 14-day waiting period applies.
+If your dog had UTI before enrollment, future ones may be pre-existing.
+Recurring UTIs might be capped or classified as chronic.
+Read the fine print.

 Marcel Janik, founder of RealVetCost